New York City Office of Technology and Innovation: Executive Order 140 of 2010

-Citywide Software License Agreements
+Citywide software license agreements

 In 2010, Commissioner Carole Post led negotiations for a citywide licensing agreement with Microsoft which leverages the City's buying power on behalf of all city agencies.
 This agreement consolidates dozens of disparate licensing agreements across the City into one and provides more than 100,000 City employees with computing power.
 It is projected to save New York City's taxpayers an estimated $50 million over five years.

 In 2010, Post completed negotiations with McAfee to procure enterprise workstation security software and services for a five-year term, achieving an estimated savings of $18 million over that period.
 This agreement also makes a wide array of security services and features accessible to every City agency - including several network monitoring tools that have never been made available before.

-Telecommunications Franchise
+Telecommunications franchise

-NYC's DoITT also manages telecommunications franchises for New York City, including cable television, public pay telephones, mobile telecommunications, and local high capacity telecommunications.
+OTI also manages telecommunications franchises for New York City, including cable television, public pay telephones, mobile telecommunications, and local high capacity telecommunications.
 A franchise is a contract entered into by the City with a private entity to provide a public service using the City's streets and such facilities.
 Telecommunications franchises allow the installation and maintenance of wire, cable, optical fiber, conduit, antennae, and other structures on, over, and under City streets to transmit video, voice, and data.
 In Fiscal Year 2013, the City collected $8,076,089 in franchise fees.

-Current Cable/Telecommunications/Information franchisee's include:
+Current cable/telecommunications/information franchisee's include: